Start9Labs/start-os/README.md

 StartOS is a Debian-based Linux distro optimized for running a personal server.
 It facilitates the discovery, installation, network configuration, service configuration, data backup, dependency management, and health monitoring of self-hosted software services.

 ## Running StartOS
-There are multiple ways to get your hands on StartOS.
+There are multiple ways to get started with StartOS:

 ### :moneybag: Buy a Start9 server
 This is the most convenient option.
 Simply [buy a server](https://store.start9.com) from Start9 and plug it in.